Art4/Art4/README.md

 I'm a freelance web developer from Germany and have specialized on refactoring web apps.

-## I refactore code that your employees don't want to touch.
+## I refactor code that your employees don't want to touch.

 I'm a web developer since 2005.
 I love Free and Open Source software. ❤️